 If you were injured in a car accident, were treated at a hospital and then received a hospital lien, you may be wondering what a hospital lien means for your auto injury case.
-Jim Adler — “The Texas Hammer” — has answers for you, as do the other knowledgeable injury lawyers at Jim Adler & Associates law firm in Houston, Dallas, San Antonio and Channelview.
+We can help answer this and many accident injury questions for you.

 Why Did I Get a Hospital Lien?